To get Personalised DAF Based Questions for your Robust Interview Preparation.

 • Improving intelligence is the most important task because organised crimes are done anonymously.
 Such anonymity can only be traced with the help of strong local intelligence.

-• Cooperation of International organisations, governments and civil society is needed to curb the crimes with no borders.
+• Cooperation of International organizations, governments and civil society is needed to curb the crimes with no borders.

 • Central government should allocate more resources to the state government to improve their criminal justice system.

-• Police department should be made truly independent to deal with organised criminals.
+• Police department should be made truly independent to deal with organized criminals.

 • Separating law and order functions and investigation functions of police.